St. Hubert Brocatelle Fabric

-Although today is not his saint day—November 3rd is that specific date—I chose to write about him because he is the name sake of a particular liturgical fabric.
-St. Hubert, the fabric, was designed by Sir Ninian Comper and was first produced as a liturgical fabric pattern circa 1890.
-Sir Comper was inspired by a 15th century painting from the exhumation of St. Hubert.
-St. Hubert—and many other beautiful ecclesiastical fabrics—is available for sale at Ecclesiastical Sewing’s website.
-This fabric, made from a blend of cotton, silk and metallic fibers, shimmers with accents of gold.
-While St. Hubert has a predominant right side, the fabric is also suitable for use in the “reverse” side, which makes for interesting design options.
-An example would be using the “right” side for the main body, and using the “wrong” side for orphrey trim or accents.
-Set your creativity loose and see what can be done with this unique liturgical fabric.
-But as you are creating, remember the story of the saint for whom this fabric is named.
+St. Hubert, designed by Sir Ninian Comper, was first produced as a liturgical fabric pattern circa 1890.
+This design has been recently reintroduced on a church fabric and is still lovely for use in making church vestments.
+As with most of Comper's textiles, the inspiration for St. Hubert is of Netherlandish origin.
+This work comes from a 15th-century painting from the exhumation of St. Hubert.
+The fabric, made from a blend of cotton, silk, and metallic fibers, shimmers with accents of gold.
+While St. Hubert has a predominant right side, the fabric is also suitable for use on the "reverse" side, which makes for interesting design options.
+An example would be using the "right" side for the main body and using the "wrong" side for orphrey trim or accents.
+Set your creativity loose and see what can be done with this unique liturgical fabric.*

 Fiber Content: 45% Cotton, 15% Silk, 40% Metallic Yarn

 To order a swatch: Please click the drop-down arrow to the right of the "SIZE" button and select Swatch Sample Size.
 Also, select the color option.
 Add the swatch to the cart and check out.